Jamisu/CatchTheFood/README.md

 # TODO

 - remove unused dependencies from package.json
+- externalise Config and load it as a JSON file to Loader shared
 - further refactor main class to achive greater abstraction
+- add basic unit testing (Jest)

 - add powerUp food to speedUp the Knight (size.set(3))
 - add lifeUp food (maybe some filters)
+- add sword hit animation when food is taken